Farmers Market Insurance as a Risk Management Tool

 EPL insurance protects the market against sexual harassment, discrimination, and wrongful termination claims by employees.
 These claims are not covered by workers’ compensation, which addresses physical injuries.
 This policy is often bundled into a business insurance package.

-Vendor Insurance Options
+Farmers Market Vendor Insurance Options

-To minimize exposure to financial risk, markets might require vendors to carry insurance, including commercial general liability and/or product liability insurance.
+To minimize exposure to financial risk, markets might require all farmers market vendors to carry insurance, including commercial general liability and/or product liability insurance.
 By requiring vendors to carry insurance, the farmers market itself is better protected because the farmer will then have both an expert attorney litigating the case and a source of funds if the vendor is found liable.
 This way, when both the farmers market and the market vendor are sued, both have an expert defense in court and have the best chance of prevailing on the claim.
 For markets that require vendors to carry insurance, one best practice is to have the vendors list the market as a certificate holder on their policies.
 This ensures that any changes to a vendor’s policy will be communicated to the market.

 Commercial general liability (CGL) insurance is described above in the CGL section.
 For a vendor, it might cover claims for when: